Alex-Wilson/resume-webserver/public/documents/certification-exam-resources/AWS Resources/CCP/AWS-Certified-Cloud-Practitioner-Exam-Guide.md

 **CloudFront:** AWS’s Content Delivery Network (CDN).
 It delivers data, videos, apps, and APIs to users around the world with low latency and high speed.
 It works by caching content at Edge Locations close to the user.

-#### Databases
-**RDS:** A managed service for relational databases (tables, rows, columns, **SQL**) like MySQL, PostgreSQL, SQL Server, Oracle, and MariaDB.
-AWS handles backups, patching, and scaling.

-**Aurora:** A high-performance database engine built by AWS.
-It is available as an option within RDS.
-Faster than traditional databases but more expensive.

-**DynamoDB:** A fast, fully managed NoSQL database service.
-Great for apps that need millisecond response times at any scale.
-Key-Value and/or document based configurations.
-Serverless with built in backups.

-**RedShift:** A data warehouse service used for analyzing large amounts of structured data.
-Optimized for running complex queries across petabytes of data.

-**Neptune:** A fully managed graph database service used to store and navigate highly connected data, like relationships between people, places, or things.

-**Elasticache:** A fully managed in-memory data store and cache service which improves application performance by storing frequently accessed data in memory, rather than querying a database every time.
-Supports Redis and Memcached.

-**Elastic Map Reduce (EMR):** A managed big data platform that lets you run Hadoop, Spark, and other frameworks to process massive datasets quickly and affordably.

 #### Storage
-**Simple Storage Service (S3):** A scalable object storage service used to store and retrieve any amount of data, at any time, from anywhere.
-It’s commonly used for storing files, backups, static websites, and media.
-S3 organizes data into buckets, and each file is called an object.
-It’s known for its durability, high availability, and built-in security features.
+**Simple Storage Service (S3):** A scalable, highly available, and durable storage service commonly used for storing files, backups, static websites, and media.
+Data is organized into buckets, and each file is called an object.
+Built in security features, considered the default for object storage.

 **S3 Glacier/Glacier Deep Archive:** Low-cost archival storage for infrequently accessed data used for long-term backups, archives, and compliance.
 Retrieval time can take minutes to hours but it is much cheaper than standard storage options.